-One of the most common methods for you to learn playing chords and remember them is by using chord charts.
-This chart visually depicts a fretboard with circles used to show you where to place the fingers of your left hand on the fret board for playing any one chord.
-The X's on the chord diagrams represent the muted strings or the strings that you will not strum, while the O's denote an open string that you will not fret.
+One of the most common methods for you to learn to play chords and remember them is by using chord charts.
+This chart visually depicts a fretboard with circles used to show you where to place the fingers of your left hand on the fretboard for playing any one chord.
+The X’s on the chord diagrams represent the muted strings or the strings that you will not strum, while the O’s denote an open string that you will not fret.

 You can quickly learn how to play the C chord by using the chord chart shown below.